The-Shivam-garg/BigB-E-learn-Websit-e/readme.md

 This is an Open-Source Educational Website, which Cover all the Educational related things whether it's in-syllabus or out-of-syllabus:
-Notes, Sample Papers, Online Video Lectures and courses to crack competitive Interviews Of Both Product and Service Based Companies. <br>
+Notes, Sample Papers, Online Video Lectures and courses to crack competitive Interviews Of Both Product and Service Based Companies.
 Students can clear their doubts by sending their questions to our website.
-We have added Quizzes for Students who are willing to solve <br>
-problems on different topics.
+We have added Quizzes for Students who are willing to solve problems on different topics.
 We have also added Interview questions for students who are preparing for placements.

 <h2>IN DEVELOPMENT PHASE